Skip to content

 Winter Slow-down

-Let’s go back to elementary school science class for a moment.
+Let’s go back to elementary school science for a moment.

 Turtles are ectotherms – a fancy word for cold-blooded.
-That means their body temperatures match that of their environment.
-If the water is cold, then so is the turtle’s internal temperature.
+This means their body temperatures match their environment.
+If the water is cold, the turtle’s internal temperature is too.
 This biology is different from that of warm-blooded animals, which need to constantly generate body heat.

 Being cold-blooded in winter sounds rough, but it’s actually what helps turtles survive.
 As their body temperature lowers, so does their metabolism.
 And a low metabolism means less need for food and oxygen.